imarsman/certcheck/README.md

 files `root_[OS].go`.
 I am not positive currently how much checking is done when verifying a certificate.

-This app has been optimized to run checks against all hosts in parallel with some rate limiting.
+This app has been optimized to run checks against multiple hosts in parallel with maximum concurrency controlled by a semaphore.

 ## Help output